If you are showing the effects of strain it means that you do not have the correct perspective

-Every person at some time has to face suffering and the motives for suffering.
-Every person has to endure physical, mental, and spiritual pain for without this pain there could not be any possibility for learning whilst upon this planet.
+Every person at some time must face suffering and the motives for suffering.
+Every person must endure physical, mental, and spiritual pain for without this pain there could not be any possibility for learning whilst upon this planet.
 There could not be any purification and the driving away of the dross which at present surrounds the spirit of humans.
 The only solution to this problem is living the Middle Way.

 The Middle Way is based on the four noble truths by Gautama, or more commonly known as the "Enlightened One" or "Buddha."
 Gautama instructed that everything holds the POSSIBILITY of suffering from which it is clear that every incident of life can result in pain, discomfort, or disharmony.
 CAN! - nowhere is it stated that everything MUST cause pain, suffering or anguish.
 Much hardships in our daily lives today are purely self-inflicted by the manner in which we live and think and yet many people constantly seek others to blame - perhaps because of the possibility of financial compensation? - as if money holds all the answers for their misfortunes, pain, discomfort, or disharmony rather than fixing the core problem in their lives; themselves!